2000 Serbian local elections: Titel

 Results of the election for the Municipal Assembly of Titel:

+When the assembly convened on 16 October 2000, a representative from the Socialist Party of Serbia was chosen as mayor, and a candidate co-proposed by the Socialists and the Democratic Opposition of Serbia was chosen as deputy mayor.

 The local government formed after this election was not stable, and a new municipal election was held in November 2001.
 Milivoj Petrović of the Democratic Party was named as leader of the municipal council prior to the 2001 vote and was confirmed as mayor afterward.